tris790/bloom-filter/README.md

 | Is in Collection (ms) | 0   | 0            |
 | Always Right          | ✅  | ❌           |

-## Possible Applications in Bioscience
+## Possible Applications in Bioinformatics

 - Sequence characterization
 - Genome assembly